 As a self-run, self-funded project, Katapult relies directly on the income from workshops and residencies to pay the rent.
 Additionally, our goal with the project is to see that as many people as possible get to use the space.
 Cancellations and no-shows both threaten the future of the project as a whole, and also deny other artists the chance to learn and create.
 Due to previous cancellations/no-shows, we have tightened our refund policy in order to ensure the continuation of the project.

-A full refund will be offered on any cancellation of a workshop booking made during the early bird registration period.
-Following the end of the early-bird period, a 50% refund will be offered up to 2 weeks prior to the beginning of the workshop.
-Cancellations with less than 2 week’s notice will not be offered a refund.
+A full refund will be offered on any cancellation of a workshop up to 4 weeks before the start of the workshop.
+A 50% refund will be offered up to 2 weeks before the beginning of the workshop.
+Cancellations with less than 2 weeks’ notice will not be offered a refund.

 Should the workshop fill completely, meaning a cancelled spot is therefore filled by someone else, a full refund will always be given.